-Colorado’s payroll is relatively straightforward.
-Taking time to learn the steps on how to do payroll in Colorado will help ensure you feel more comfortable as you begin to navigate the process of managing payroll taxes and employee payments.
+In contrast to states like New York, with challenging payroll rules that can change often, Colorado’s payroll is relatively straightforward.
+Taking time to learn how to do payroll in Colorado will help ensure you feel more comfortable as you begin to manage payroll taxes and employee payments.

 Step-by-Step Guide to Running Payroll in Colorado

 It is relatively simple to handle payroll in Colorado because it doesn’t have special taxes or many state-specific forms.
 Here are your basic steps for running payroll in Colorado:

 Step 1: Set up your business as an employer.
 Get your company’s Federal Employer Identification Number (FEIN).
 If your company is brand-new, you may need to apply for a FEIN.
 This is a simple process that can be completed online via the Electronic Federal Tax Payment System (EFTPS).
 If you work for a company that already has one, keep the FEIN handy.
 The FEIN is required to pay federal taxes.

 Step 2: Register with Colorado.
 Any company that pays employees in Colorado must register with the Colorado Secretary of State.
 You must also register with the Colorado Department of Revenue and the Department of Labor and Employment so you have an account to credit your withholdings.

 Step 3: Create your payroll process.
 If you work for an established business, you may have inherited a payroll process.
-But if your company is brand new, you may need to start your payroll process, which means deciding how often you’ll be paying employees, when you’ll pay them, how you’ll track and calculate hourly employees’ work time, and how to handle any employee benefits you offer.
+But if your company is brand-new, you may need to start your payroll process, which means deciding how often you’ll be paying employees, when you’ll pay them, how you’ll track and calculate hourly employees’ work time, and how to handle any employee benefits you offer.
 Overall, you can opt to do payroll yourself by hand, set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.